colltoaction/nx_yaml/README.md

 # nx_yaml

-A library for loading a YAML [Representation Graph] into NetworkX.
+Fast, native NetworkX support for PyYAML.

 ## Development

-This is a work in progress POC.
+This is work in progress.
 `pypi` is updated on demand.

 The development environment is self-contained using the `pipenv` tool.